osisoft/testing-content/content/api-reference/identity/identity-claims.md

 <a id="opIdClaims_Update an Existing Identity Provider Claim"></a>

-Creates a new identity provider claim for an identity provider on a tenant.
+Updates a new identity provider claim for an identity provider on a tenant.

 ### Request
 ```text